National Association of Underwater Instructors: History

 Hess, Blakeslee, Auxier, and Tillman met in August 1960 to discuss and organize NAUI's first Instructor Certification Course.
 It was held at the Shamrock Hotel in Houston, Texas on August 22–26.
 During the six-day course, 72 candidates attended from the U.S. and Canada, but only 53 graduated.
-The 53 graduates and their staff instructors became the first instructor members of the National Association of Underwater Instructors.
+The 53 graduates along with their staff instructors became the first instructor members of the National Association of Underwater Instructors.
 The NAUI ICC became the first course to make diver certification available worldwide.

 A year later, the second NAUI ICC was held in Toronto, Ontario, Canada, under the direction of Ben Davis.

 In October 1961, NAUI was incorporated in the State of California as a non-profit educational organization, with Al Tillman as the President and Neal Hess as the Executive Secretary.

-NAUI's first elected Board of Directors included Al Tillman, John C. Jones, Jr., Neal Hess, Garry Howland, Jim Auxier, and James Cahill.
-A Board of Advisers was appointed and included Captain Albert Behnke, Jr., Commander George Bond, Captain Jacques-Yves Cousteau, and Dr. Andreas Rechnitzer.
+NAUI's first elected Board of Directors included Al Tillman, John C. Jones Jr., Neal Hess, Garry Howland, Jim Auxier, and James Cahill.
+A Board of Advisers was appointed and included Captain Albert Behnke Jr., Commander George Bond, Captain Jacques-Yves Cousteau, and Dr. Andreas Rechnitzer.

 The number of NAUI ICCs grew throughout the 1960s in central locations throughout North America.
 The association's conduct of business relied on volunteers and the board regional leaders, all administered out of Al Tillman's home.
-Skin Diver Magazine published the “NAUI Page” as a regular feature to help the organization grow, to accumulate a salary and, later, to provide office space.The first International Conference on Underwater Education was held in 1969 at Santa Ana College, where it served as a venue for NAUI members from all over could meet and exchange ideas.
+Skin Diver Magazine published the "NAUI Page" as a regular feature to help the organization grow, to accumulate a salary and, later, to provide office space.The first International Conference on Underwater Education was held in 1969 at Santa Ana College, where it served as a venue for NAUI members from all over could meet and exchange ideas.
 It was also used as a forum to present information on diving skills and safety, teaching, diving physiology, physics, and other diving and marine sciences.